makerdao/community/governance/polls/SparkLend Ethereum - Upgrade DAI, USDC, and USDT IRMs - January 15, 2024.md

 ## Review

-The current Interest Rate Models (IRMs) for DAI, USDC, and USDT include legacy features that make the code overly complex, which can lead to configuration errors.
-Furthermore, These IRMs hold a hardcoded value for the Dai Savings Rate (DSR), which can result in a suboptimal borrow rate.
-Phoenix Labs proposes upgrading these IRMs with simpler versions that, additionally, will optimize borrow by reading the current DSR dynamically.
+The DAI market Interest Rate Model (IRM) has accumulated some technical debt with features that were originally expected to be used, but no longer necessary.
+Furthermore, USDC/USDT IRMs are currently hardcoded with an assumption that the [Dai Savings Rate (DSR)](https://manual.makerdao.com/parameter-index/core/param-dai-savings-rate) is 5%, which can result in a suboptimal borrow rate.
+Phoenix Labs suggests updating these IRMs to more suitable versions that address these issues by reducing the DAI market IRM to the most simple form which tracks the DSR + a hardcoded spread and updating USDC/USDT IRMs to read the DSR directly and adjusting the `kink` automatically to optimize borrow.
 The community can vote in this poll to express support or opposition to the following changes:
 * Upgrading DAI, USDC, and USDT IRMs.

 Please review the discussion [thread](https://forum.makerdao.com/t/jan-10-2024-proposed-changes-to-sparklend-for-upcoming-spell/23389) to help inform your position before voting.